MicrosoftDocs/PowerShell-Docs/reference/v5/Microsoft.PowerShell.Core/New-PSSessionConfigurationFile.md

 All parameters of New-PSSessionConfigurationFile are optional, except for the Path parameter.
 If you omit a parameter, the corresponding key in the session configuration file is commented-out, except where noted in the parameter description.

-A "session configuration" also known as an "endpoint" is a collection of settings on the local computer that define the environment for Windows PowerShell sessions (PSSessions) that connect to (terminate at) the computer.
+A session configuration, also known as an endpoint, is a collection of settings on the local computer that define the environment for Windows PowerShell sessions (PSSessions) that connect to, or terminate at, the computer.
 All PSSessions use a session configuration.
 To specify a particular session configuration, use the ConfigurationName parameter of cmdlets that create a session, such as the New-PSSession cmdlet.